OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 Data Center Infrastructure Management
 -----------------------------------------------------------------------------

 This model is used to manage data center virtualization and to integrate and federate existing IT assets that can be in different data centers.
 In this usage model, Users are familiar with virtualization concepts.
-Except for the infrastructure resources, the web interface offeres the same operations available to the Cloud Admin.
+Except for the infrastructure resources, the web interface offers the same operations available to the Cloud Admin.
 These are "Advanced Users" that could be considered also as "Limited Cloud Administrators".

 Users can use the templates and images pre-defined by the cloud administrator, but usually are also allowed to create their own templates and images.
 They are also able to manage the life-cycle of their resources, including advanced features that may harm the VM guests, like hot-plugging of new disks, resize of Virtual Machines, modify boot parameters, etc.